acon888/LLEAP-Assignment/README.md

    ![](readme-images/Whats_new.png)

-# Setting up your and configuring your Python interpreter.
+# Setting up your environment variable and configuring your Python interpreter.
 1. In your pycharm window, click on the Terminal icon.

    ![](readme-images/terminal.png)